 |Tip: Add an extra fee for shipping and/or delivery.
 You can learn more about general pricing tips at ShipBob.
 Depending on the size of the item, you may be able to use flat-rate boxes, media mail or other budget-friendly shipping options!|

 Take Clear, Eye-Catching Photos

-When it comes to attracting buyers, the biggest Craigslist and Facebook Marketplace tips we can offer boil down to the quality of your photos.
-Both platforms are a photo-stream of items for sale, meaning your pictures are the buyer’s first impression and need to grab attention from the get-go.
+When it comes to attracting buyers, the biggest Craigslist, Facebook Marketplace, and OfferUp tips we can suggest boil down to the quality of your photos.
+All three platforms are a photo-stream of items for sale, meaning your pictures are the buyer’s first impression and need to grab attention from the get-go.
 You don’t need to have a professional photoshoot or bust out your DSLR, but make sure that your images are clear, well-lit, and in-focus.
 If your smartphone pictures come out grainy or pixelated, ask a friend to help you take some shots.

 Here are some tips for taking eye-catching photos:

 - Place your items in front of a blank background like a wall, or an area with minimal clutter (you want the object for sale to be the center of attention).